Common Security and Defence Policy: History

 The commands of Western Union service branches were situated in the Palace of Fontainebleau from 1948 until they were transformed into NATO's Supreme Headquarters Allied Powers Europe in 1951.

 Organizational chart for the European Defence Community (EDC), which – if ratified – would create a unified European defence force.
 This force would represent an autonomous European pillar within NATO, under the authority of the Supreme Commander.

 Time illustration of divisions planned for the EDC, which in 1954 failed to acquire French ratification.

 The post-war period saw several short-lived or ill-fated initiatives for European defence integration intended to protect against potential Soviet or German aggression: The Western Union (WU, also referred to as the Brussels Treaty Organisation, BTO) and the proposed European Defence Community (EDC) were respectively cannibalised by the North Atlantic Treaty Organisation (NATO) and rejected by the French Parliament.
-The largely dormant Western European Union (WEU) succeeded the WU's remainder in 1955.
+The Western European Union (WEU) succeeded the WU in 1955, (Note: While the Brussels Pact was amended in 1954, it entered into force in 1955.) but was largely overshadowed by NATO.

 In 1970 the European Political Cooperation (EPC) brought about the European Communities' (EC) initial foreign policy coordination.
 Opposition to the addition of security and defence matters to the EPC led to the reactivation of the WEU in 1984 by its member states, which were also EC member states.

 European defence integration gained momentum soon after the end of the Cold War, partly as a result of the EC's failure to prevent the Yugoslav Wars.
 In 1992, the WEU was given new tasks, and the following year the Treaty of Maastricht founded the EU and replaced the EPC with the Common Foreign and Security Policy (CFSP) pillar.
 In 1996 NATO agreed to let the WEU develop a so-called European Security and Defence Identity (ESDI).
 The 1998 St. Malo declaration signalled that the traditionally hesitant United Kingdom was prepared to provide the EU with autonomous defence structures.
 This facilitated the transformation of the ESDI into the European Security and Defence Policy (ESDP) in 1999, when it was transferred to the EU.
 In 2003 the EU deployed its first CSDP missions, and adopted the European Security Strategy identifying common threats and objectives.
 In 2009, the Treaty of Lisbon introduced the present name, CSDP, while establishing the EEAS, the mutual defence clause and enabling a subset of member states to pursue defence integration within PESCO.
 In 2011 the WEU, whose tasks had been transferred to the EU, was dissolved.
 In 2016 a new security strategy was introduced, which along with the Russian annexation of Crimea, the British withdrawal from the EU and the election of Donald Trump as US president have given the CSDP a new impetus.